Large-scale Pre-training for Grounded Video Caption Generation: Additional qualitative results

 \section{Additional qualitative results}

-Figures~\ref{fig:qualitative_supp1}~and~\ref{fig:qualitative_supp2} show qualitative results of our GROVE model (Section 4 in the main paper), pre-trained on the HowToGround1M dataset and finetuned on the iGround training set (2000 examples).
+Figures~\ref{fig:qualitative_supp1}~and~\ref{fig:qualitative_supp2} show qualitative results of our GROVE model (Section~\ref{sec:groc_model}), pre-trained on the HowToGround1M dataset and finetuned on the iGround training set (2013 examples).
 The results are shown on the iGround test set.
 In the figures' captions we discuss some of the benefits of our model.
-Additional qualitative results showcasing the predictions of our approach overlaid over the input videos are shown in the {\bf supplementary video}.
+Additional qualitative results showcasing the predictions of our approach overlaid over the input videos are shown in the {\bf supplementary video} (available at \url{https://ekazakos.github.io/grounded_video_caption_generation/}). \chg{Figure~\ref{fig:qualitative_fail} shows the main failure modes of our model.}